 - Institutional or departmental initiatives result in new technologies being deployed

-- UIS performs mandatory upgrades to current technologies in operation
+- ITS performs mandatory upgrades to current technologies in operation

 - Your employee role changes within your department or the University